Primal Pappachan

 About me

 I am an Assistant Professor at Portland State University in the Department of Computer Science.
 I completed my Ph.D. from the Department of Computer Science at University of California, Irvine.
-I lead the DIPr 🌌 (Data & Internet Privacy) Lab.
+I lead the DIPr 🌌 (Database & Internet Privacy) Lab and co-organize the Database Reading Group.

 Recent News